 2) All other students should register as attending campers and retain their starting primary lottery entries by making 80% of checks called (see Paragraph 9, Lottery Entries), as well as earn additional lottery entries (see Paragraph 9, subparagraph 4) by making additional checks.

-3) Students who register as attending campers and learn that they cannot attend Campout prior to Monday [date] at 5pm should switch from attending status to non-attending status by contacting the Registration chairs.
+3) Students who register as attending campers and learn that they cannot attend Campout prior to Monday, September 12th at 5 PM should switch from attending status to non-attending status by contacting the Registration chairs.

 5. Inclement weather:

 The Duke Event Management staff and Co-chairs will monitor the weather leading up to and during campout.
 If severe weather impacts the ability to run Campout as scheduled, the Co-Chairs, in collaboration with the Duke Event Management staff, will adhere to the severe weather plan found here: http://sites.google.com/site/gpscbasketball.